 Being thoroughly developed for tourism, Uluru/Ayers Rock has enough to keep you occupied for several days.
 We like keeping our clients busy here, maximizing their time by doing as many unique activities as possible.

 First, we recommend going on sunrise and sunset tours of Uluru itself.
 The Rock changes color in a different light, so visiting at these two times of day is the best way to experience and feel Uluru’s magnificence.
 You can do a vehicle-based tour or a walking tour around the Rock.
-Get up close and touch the rock if you like, or stand back and admire from a distance.
+Get up close and touch the rock if you like, or stand back and admire it from a distance.
 Pick a tour that shows you the rock paintings, tells about the indigenous significance of Uluru, visits a sacred watering hole, or teaches the region’s flora and fauna.

-Next, make sure you spend some time at Kata Tjuta, which is also called “the Olgas.”
+Next, make sure you spend some time at the Kata Tjuta National Park, which is also called “the Olgas.”
 This is another unique rock formation in the National Park, right nearby Uluru and yet it looks and feels very different.
 Another sacred indigenous site, Kata Tjuta has its own legends unique to Uluru.
 Find out what those are on another small-group tour, either vehicle-based or incorporating some hiking.

 At night, there are a couple of ways to experience the Rock again.
 Many of our clients enjoy dinner at Sounds of Silence, an open-air dining experience with Australian food and wine (and even some authentic “bush tucker!”)
 As the stars come out over the giant Outback sky, you can hear a talk about the constellations from both a European and Aboriginal perspective.
 You may see some of the same constellations as you would at home, but being in the Southern Hemisphere, they will all look upside down!